happysantoo/vortex/README.md

 3. Consider enabling retry for transient failures
 4. Use `submitWithCallback()` for cleaner async code
 5. Configure `maxQueueSize` based on your throughput requirements
-6. Always handle `RejectedExecutionException` to detect backpressure
+6. Always handle `BackpressureException` to detect backpressure